Youth Water Academy Fall 2019

 We invite you to join our electronic mailing list to receive our news releases simply and quickly by e-mail.
 To join our mail list, please send an e-mail to email@example.com.

 Also, we offer presentations to school classes on request in addition to providing tours of our water and wastewater treatment plants.
-To schedule a presentation on our community's water resources including where our water comes from, how we treat lake water to make drinking water, how wastewater is treated and recycled and related topics, please contact Public Affairs at 919-537-4267 or firstname.lastname@example.org.
+To schedule a presentation on our community's water resources including where our water comes from, how we treat lake water to make drinking water, how wastewater is treated and recycled and related topics, please contact us at firstname.lastname@example.org.

 For the US Environmental Protection Agency's water-related lesson plans and resources for teachers, please click on the following link: Water.